Meningsbyggnad. Det viktigaste för en text är innehållsligt sammanhang.

 How to start Once you've decided on two things, try writing a list of what they have in common and what is different about them.
 The Passive.
 An active sentence like I drank two cups of coffee has the subject first (the person or thing that does the verb), followed by the verb, and finally the object (the person or thing that the action happens to).

 So, in this example, the subject is 'I', the verb is 'drank' and the object is 'two cups of coffee'.
 But, we don't always need to make sentences this way.
 We might want to put the object first, or perhaps we don't want to say who did something.
 This can happen for lots of reasons (see the explanation further down the page).

-In this case, we can use a passive, which puts the object first: Learn English - Passive Voice.
+In this case, we can use a passive, which puts the object first: Two cups of coffee were drunk (we can add 'by me' if we want, but it isn't necessary).
+Learn English - Passive Voice.
 Exercises on Passive Use of Passive Passive voice is used when the focus is on the action.

 It is not important or not known, however, who or what is performing the action.
 Example: My bike was stolen.
 In the example above, the focus is on the fact that my bike was stolen.
 Sometimes a statement in passive is more polite than active voice, as the following example shows: Example: A mistake was made.
 In this case, I focus on the fact that a mistake was made, but I do not blame anyone (e.g. Form of Passive Subject + finite form of to be + Past Participle (3rd column of irregular verbs) Example: A letter was written.
 When rewriting active sentences in passive voice, note the following: 147391.
 The Punctuation Guide.

 This is where things get tricky.